Study in Dublin, Student Life and Cost of Living

 Cliffs of Moher

 For something further afield, Paddywagon run day trips from Dublin to the world-famous Cliffs of Moher on the west coast of Ireland.
-As well as the stunning sea cliffs, you’ll also visit The Burren, Doolin and Bunratty Castle for short stops along the way.
+As well as the stunning sea cliffs, you’ll also visit The Burren, National Park, Doolin village and Bunratty Castle for short stops along the way.

 Sit back on the bus journey and use the onboard WiFi if you’ve got any college deadlines hanging over you.
 The return trip ticket price is €45 for students.